-He attended Miller High School, transferring to Northern High School in order to study Spanish.
-He graduated in 1930 and published his first poem, "Africa," in Abbot's Monthly in 1931.
-Hayden was influenced by the Harlem Renaissance writers who were active during this era, After having discovered Alain Locke's anthology The New Negro at the age of sixteen.
-16 In 1932 Hayden enrolled at Detroit City College (renamed Wayne University while Hayden was a student there, now Wayne State University), with a scholarship along with support of his parents.
+1931.
+In 1932 Hayden enrolled at Detroit City College (renamed Wayne University while Hayden was a student there, now Wayne State University), with a scholarship.
 Majoring in Spanish with plans of becoming a teacher, he studied poetry mostly in his free time.
-17
+Hayden was influenced by the Harlem Renaissance writers who were active during this era.8